cobwebos/docs/articles/cognitive-services/QnAMaker/How-To/multiturn-conversation.md

             "questions": [
                 "Meet Surface Pro 4"
             ],
-            "answer": "**Meet Surface Pro 4**\n\nGet acquainted with the features built in to your Surface Pro 4. \n\nHere’s a quick overview of Surface Pro 4 features: \n\n\n\n\n\n\n\nPower button \n\n\n\n\n\nPress the power button to turn your Surface Pro 4 on.
-You can also use the power button to put it to sleep and wake it when you’re ready to start working again. \n\n\n\n\n\n\n\nTouchscreen \n\n\n\n\n\nUse the 12.3” display, with its 3:2 aspect ratio and 2736 x 1824 resolution, to watch HD movies, browse the web, and use your favorite apps. \n\nThe new Surface G5 touch processor provides up to twice the touch accuracy of Surface Pro 3 and lets you use your fingers to select items, zoom in, and move things around.
+            "answer": "**Meet Surface Pro 4**\n\nGet acquainted with the features built in to your Surface Pro 4. \n\nHere's a quick overview of Surface Pro 4 features: \n\n\n\n\n\n\n\nPower button \n\n\n\n\n\nPress the power button to turn your Surface Pro 4 on.
+You can also use the power button to put it to sleep and wake it when you're ready to start working again. \n\n\n\n\n\n\n\nTouchscreen \n\n\n\n\n\nUse the 12.3" display, with its 3:2 aspect ratio and 2736 x 1824 resolution, to watch HD movies, browse the web, and use your favorite apps. \n\nThe new Surface G5 touch processor provides up to twice the touch accuracy of Surface Pro 3 and lets you use your fingers to select items, zoom in, and move things around.
 For more info, see Surface touchscreen on Surface.com. \n\n\n\n\n\n\n\nSurface Pen \n\n\n\n\n\nEnjoy a natural writing experience with a pen that feels like an actual pen.
-Use Surface Pen to launch Cortana in Windows or open OneNote and quickly jot down notes or take screenshots. \n\nSee Using Surface Pen (Surface Pro 4 version) on Surface.com for more info. \n\n\n\n\n\n\n\nKickstand \n\n\n\n\n\nFlip out the kickstand and work or play comfortably at your desk, on the couch, or while giving a hands-free presentation. \n\n\n\n\n\n\n\nWi-Fi and Bluetooth® \n\n\n\n\n\nSurface Pro 4 supports standard Wi-Fi protocols (802.11a/b/g/n/ac) and Bluetooth 4.0.
+Use Surface Pen to launch Cortana in Windows or open OneNote and quickly jot down notes or take screenshots. \n\nSee Using Surface Pen (Surface Pro 4 version) on Surface.com for more info. \n\n\n\n\n\n\n\nKickstand \n\n\n\n\n\nFlip out the kickstand and work or play comfortably at your desk, on the couch, or while giving a hands-free presentation. \n\n\n\n\n\n\n\nWi-Fi and Bluetooth&reg; \n\n\n\n\n\nSurface Pro 4 supports standard Wi-Fi protocols (802.11a/b/g/n/ac) and Bluetooth 4.0.
 Connect to a wireless network and use Bluetooth devices like mice, printers, and headsets. \n\nFor more info, see Add a Bluetooth device and Connect Surface to a wireless network on Surface.com. \n\n\n\n\n\n\n\nCameras \n\n\n\n\n\nSurface Pro 4 has two cameras for taking photos and recording video: an 8-megapixel rear-facing camera with autofocus and a 5-megapixel, high-resolution, front-facing camera.
 Both cameras record video in 1080p, with a 16:9 aspect ratio.
 Privacy lights are located on the right side of both cameras. \n\nSurface Pro 4 also has an infrared (IR) face-detection camera so you can sign in to Windows without typing a password.
 For more info, see Windows Hello on Surface.com. \n\nFor more camera info, see Take photos and videos with Surface and Using autofocus on Surface 3, Surface Pro 4, and Surface Book on Surface.com. \n\n\n\n\n\n\n\nMicrophones \n\n\n\n\n\nSurface Pro 4 has both a front and a back microphone.
 Use the front microphone for calls and recordings.
 Its noise-canceling feature is optimized for use with Skype and Cortana. \n\n\n\n\n\n\n\nStereo speakers \n\n\n\n\n\nStereo front speakers provide an immersive music and movie playback experience.
 To learn more, see Surface sound, volume, and audio accessories on Surface.com. \n\n\n\n\n", "score": 21.92,
             "id": 3,
             "source": "product-manual.pdf",